Apply code CARE20 to start therapy with 20% off.

 So, if they’re under stress at work or perhaps worried about finances, this may spill over into the marriage.

-If they don’t communicate well under stress, you might find that they’re yelling at you more often.
+If your spouse doesn’t communicate well under stress, you might find that they’re yelling at you more often.
 It could just be that they’re taking their frustration out on you.

 Research has shown that issues in the family of origin can contribute to conflict within a marriage.
 In simpler terms, people who grow up with a significant amount of fighting are more likely to have conflict in their own marriages.